-The ULatin America will focus on the Latin World with students spending the first six weeks (Block I) of the program in Santiago, Chile.
-Students will then have a choice to spend the next 12 weeks (Block II and Block III) in Buenos Aires or Santiago.
-Students will first explore Santiago, the magic city nestled between the towering Andes and the Pacific Ocean, boasting excellent cuisine, exotic suburban parts, and neoclassical architecture.
-Next, students will have the option to study in the “Paris of South America” and see how much Buenos Aires is brimming with art, culture, architecture.
-By spending 18 weeks in Chile and Argentina, students will not only improve their language skills but also take advantage of these opportunities:
+The ULatin America will focus on the Latin World with students spending their semester in Buenos Aires, Argentina.
+Students will study in Buenos Aires, “Paris of South America” and see how much Buenos Aires is brimming with art, culture, architecture.
+By spending 18 weeks in Argentina, students will not only improve their language skills but also take advantage of these opportunities:

 Due to the continued impact of COVID-19, applicants should be aware that changes to academic calendars may occur with little or no notice.
 Students are encouraged to either wait to book travel or book travel that allows for changes with no financial penalty.